Main content start

 BSFS, Georgetown University (International History)

-Gabriel is a Ph.D. student in Latin American history.
-He is interested in the gender, food, and labor history of rural Mexico and its migrant communities during the mid and late twentieth century.
-His research explores how women from rural Jalisco sustained and shaped their communities locally and translocally, as migrants in the United States, through quehaceres (household work), wage work, and economic ventures.
-Focusing on the close experiences of women from sugar-producing RegiĆ³n Valles, he incorporates oral histories extensively while following a trajectory beginning with the Green Revolution and culminating with the North American Free Trade Agreement.
+Gabriel is a Ph.D. student of Latin American and U.S. Latinx history.
+He is interested in the twentieth-century gender and labor history of Mexico and its migrant communities in the United States.
+His research explores how Mexican women sustained and shaped their communities locally and translocally, as migrants in the United States, through quehaceres (household work), wage work, and economic ventures.
+Focusing on the close experiences of women from Jalisco and other Mexican states, he incorporates oral histories extensively while following a trajectory beginning with the Green Revolution and culminating with the North American Free Trade Agreement.

 As a proud first-generation college graduate, he is happy to extend the solidarity and learning that brought him to graduate school to other FLI (first-generation, low-income) students.